 Rooted is an online plant shop that delivers pre-potted plants to homes in Brooklyn, Queens and Manhattan (below Midtown).
-It soft-launched in January (you need to email them directly to order until their site goes live, or follow their Instagram for updates), and they hold occasional pop-ups, including one at Understory.
+It soft-launched in January (you need to email them directly to order until their site goes live, or follow their Instagram for updates), and they hold occasional pop-ups.
 The inspiration for the concept came from the real-life experience of moving into a big apartment and having a hard time finding and transporting, high-quality plants, said co-founder Ryan Lee.
 “We strongly believe in the connection between humans and the natural world, and just wanted to bring some of the outdoors, indoors.
 Also, plants are fun!
 Figuring out where to buy and how to transport them, not so much.
 We’re here to change all that.”

 Favorite, unique plant sold at Rooted:

 We’ve got so many favorites, but the Alocasia Stingrays have got to take the cake.

 They’re just really weird.
 They look like something out of a sci-fi movie.
 They’ve got tons of personality and literally look like stingrays.
 They’re plant stingrays.
 You’re growing stingrays in your home, how cool is that?